TheYellowThorn/andela-recruiting-pipeline/README.md

 ### Description

 This application is built using the React framework.
 The reasoning behind the use of the React framework is that it provides quick front end prototyping and has a large community providing third-party libraries.
+Additionally, it is my understanding many of the applications within Andela are built using React, and I thought this framework would be the most applicable to the company's current development habits.

 ### Libraries Used